Julianne Moore: Early life and education

-Moore was born Julie Anne Smith on December 3, 1960, at the Fort Bragg army installation in North Carolina.
-Her father, Peter Moore Smith, a paratrooper in the United States Army during the Vietnam War, attained the rank of colonel and became a military judge.
-Her mother, Anne (née Love 1940–2009), was a Scottish psychologist and social worker from Greenock, Renfrewshire, who had immigrated with her family to the United States in 1951.
-Moore has a younger sister, Valerie Smith, and a younger brother, the novelist Peter Moore Smith.
-Having a Scottish mother, Moore claimed British citizenship in 2011 in honor of her.
+Julie Anne Smith was born on December 3, 1960, at Fort Bragg, North Carolina.
+Her father, Peter Moore Smith, a paratrooper in the U.S. Army during the Vietnam War, attained the rank of colonel and became a military judge.
+Her mother, Anne (née Love 1940–2009), was a psychologist and social worker from Greenock, Scotland, who had migrated with her family to the United States in 1951.
+Moore has a younger sister and a younger brother, the novelist Peter Moore Smith.
+Having a Scottish mother, Moore claimed British citizenship in 2011 in her honor.

-Because of her father's occupation, Moore frequently moved around the United States as a child.
-She was close to her family as a result, but has said she never had the feeling of coming from one particular place.
-The family lived in multiple locations, including Alabama, Georgia, Texas, Panama, Nebraska, Alaska, New York, and Virginia, and Moore attended nine different schools.
-The constant relocating made her an insecure child, and she struggled to establish friendships.
-In spite of these difficulties, Moore later remarked that an itinerant lifestyle was beneficial to her future career: "When you move around a lot, you learn that behavior is mutable.
-I would change, depending on where I was ...
+Due to her father's occupation, Moore frequently moved around the United States as a child.
+She was close with her family as a result, but says that she never had the feeling of coming from one particular place.
+The family lived in multiple locations including Alabama, Georgia, Texas, Panama, Nebraska, Alaska, New York, and Virginia, and Moore attended nine different schools.
+The constant moving around made her an insecure child, and she struggled to establish friendships.
+In spite of the difficulties, Moore has remarked that an itinerant lifestyle was beneficial to her future career: "When you move around a lot, you learn that behavior is mutable.
+I would change, depending on where I was...
 It teaches you to watch, to reinvent, that character can change."

-When Moore was sixteen, the family moved from Falls Church, Virginia, where Moore had been attending Justice High School, to Frankfurt, West Germany, where she attended Frankfurt American High School.
+When Moore was 16, the family moved from Falls Church, Virginia, where Moore was attending J.E.B.
+Stuart High School, to Frankfurt, West Germany where she went to Frankfurt American High School.
 She was clever and studious, a self-proclaimed "good girl", and she planned to become a doctor.
-She had never considered performing, or even attended the theater, but she was an avid reader and it was this hobby that led her to begin acting at the school.
-Moore appeared in several plays, including Tartuffe and Medea, and with the encouragement of her English teacher, she chose to pursue a theatrical career.
-Her parents supported her decision, but asked that she train at university to provide the added security of a college degree.
-She was accepted into Boston University and graduated in 1983 with a Bachelor of Fine Arts in Theatre.
+She had never considered performing or even attending the theater, but she was an avid reader which led her to begin acting in school productions.
+Moore appeared in several plays including Tartuffe and Medea, and with the encouragement of her English teacher, she chose to pursue a theatrical career.
+Her parents supported her decision, but asked that she train at a university to provide the added security of a college degree.
+She was accepted into the Boston University College of Fine Arts in Boston and graduated in 1983 with a Bachelor of Fine Arts in theater.